d4nj1/TLPUI/docs/README.md

 # Install

-This can currently be found in the [Wiki](https://github.com/d4nj1/TLPUI/wiki)
+This can be found in [install docs](INSTALL.md).

 # Development

-Please see [Development](DEVELOPMENT.md) for implementation and technical details.
+Please see [development docs](DEVELOPMENT.md) for implementation and technical details.

 # Contributions